ociswap/radix-event-stream/README.md

 Each native event type can only have *one* handler, unlike custom events.
 The reason behind this is that it is less straightforward to identify these events, as their emitters can vary a lot, while custom components can only be emitted by the components we create.
 We hope Radix may add a more direct way to identify events, so that we'll be able to eliminate this inequality.

+Add logic to the handler to handle different emitter types, or addresses.
+This information is provided to the handler.

 # More info

 For more examples, please see the `/examples` directory, or ask us on telegram/discord if you have any specific questions!
 We'd be happy to help.